Ordinal Regression: Breathing Test Results.

 AIC: 1578.968

-There is no residual readily available, but we can observe the linear predictor \(\eta\) as defined in the documentation page for the polr() function without the intercept.
+There is no residual readily available, but we can observe the linear predictor \(\eta\) as defined in the documentation page for the MASS::polr() function without the intercept.

 Code